bmndc/nokia-leo/README.md

 - an USB cable capable of data transferring (EDL cables will also do)
 - an Internet connection to download the tools needed
 - a somewhat-working [firehose loader MBN file](https://github.com/minhduc-bui1/nokia-leo/blob/22c2cec82be11564691e566543f517d089a612fc/8k.mbn) for the phone
+- an [image file of Gerda Recovery](https://github.com/minhduc-bui1/nokia-leo/blob/22c2cec82be11564691e566543f517d089a612fc/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there
 - a EDL tools package to read and write system partitions in low-level access (in this guide we'll be using [bkerler's edl.py v3.1](https://github.com/bkerler/edl/releases/tag/3.1))

+**Windows users also need:**
+- a computer with Python and `pip` installed for the EDL tools to work (Windows: both are packaged on Python's [official website](https://www.python.org/))
-- (Windows) Qualcomm driver for your PC to detect the phone in EDL mode (included in the EDL tools)
+- Qualcomm driver for your PC to detect the phone in EDL mode (included in the EDL tools)
-- (Windows) [Zadig tool](https://zadig.akeo.ie) to configure `libusb-win32` driver
+- [Zadig tool](https://zadig.akeo.ie) to configure `libusb-win32` driver
-- a computer with Python and `pip` installed for the EDL tools to work (both are packaged on Python's [official website](https://www.python.org/))
-- an [image file of Gerda Recovery](https://github.com/minhduc-bui1/nokia-leo/blob/22c2cec82be11564691e566543f517d089a612fc/recovery-8110.img) for the Nokia 8110 4G, since the firehose loader above has a reading bug, we'll use this to access ADB from the recovery mode and get the boot partition from there
 - Android Debug Bridge (ADB) installed to read the boot image in Gerda Recovery (see [Development/WebIDE on BananaHackers Wiki](https://wiki.bananahackers.net/en/development/webide))

+**macOS & Linux users also need:**
+- An package manager, such as [Homebrew](https://brew.sh), to quickly set up Python, ADB, `libusb` and configure the environment for EDL tools.
-*Python 2.7 bundled with macOS 10.8 to 12.3 is NOT recommended for following this guide.
-If you're on Linux, Python and ADB can also be quickly set up by installing with your package manager.
+- *Python 2.7 bundled with macOS 10.8 to 12.3 is NOT recommended for following this guide.*

+*If you're on Linux, Python and ADB can be quickly set up by installing with your built-in package manager.
 We won't be covering this here, as each Linux distro has its own way of installing from package manager.*

 - **If you're going the automatic boot partition patching and compilation via Docker route (only recommended for 5-6 year old computers):**
 	- Git to clone/download the repository of the patcher tool to your computer ([install guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git))